 After running the macOS virtual computer, wait for the system to boot when you see the Apple logo.

 Choose which system display language you will use the macOS operating system with and continue.

 Select VMware Virtual NVMe Disk Media on Disk Utility and click the Erase button.
-To format the selected disk, type any disk name in the Name field in the window that opens, and then select the APFS format and click the Erase button again and wait for the process to complete.
+To format the selected disk, type any disk name in the Name field in the open window, select the APFS format, click the Erase button again, and wait for the process to complete.

 Scheme: GUID Partition Map

-After formatting the virtual disk, select Install macOS Ventura and click Continue to start installing the system.
+After formatting the virtual disk, select Install macOS Sonoma and click Continue to install the system.